 Not quite!
 It maybe a tiny space, yes – well proportioned too, but also filled with all those essential gadgets, gizmo’s and homely possessions.

-It’s an intimate place where you can feel the worries of the world ebb away as relaxation, contentment and excitement for the journey ahead begins to consume the air.
+It’s an intimate place where you can feel the worries of the world ebb away.
+As relaxation, contentment and excitement for the journey ahead begins to consume the air.

-The moment you step inside seems so welcoming, it’s your own space, your own van, it’s a cliché but size really doesn’t matter!
+The moment you step inside seems so welcoming.
+It’s your own space, your own van – it’s a cliché but size really doesn’t matter!

-Life in a van, time in a van, moments in a van, creating memories that stay with us, that simply stand out above all else.
+Life in a van, time in a van, moments in a van.
+Creating memories that stay with us, that simply stand out above all else.

-That’s what we enjoy so much about vanlife, the getting away from it all, even for a day, a weekend or then again, permanently, whichever you choose, it’s a way of life like no other.
+That’s what we enjoy so much about vanlife.
+Getting away from it all, even for a day or a weekend, possibly permanently.
+Whichever you choose, it’s a way of life like no other.

 Driving on, adventure driven and so encapsulated in the outdoor surroundings of where your little piece of home is taking you next.

 It’s what so many of us dream about at our office desks.
-Propelled into the wilderness of escapism into the vastness of our wondering minds and that wish for something more, wanting to be that person behind the wheel of the campervan, that passed you this morning.
+Propelled into the wilderness of escapism into the vastness of our wondering minds and that wish for something more, wanting to be that person behind the wheel of the campervan, that passed you that morning.